seud0nym/tch-gui-unhide/images/README.md

+# Images
-Source images from which Base-64 content is derived to embed in scripts.
+Source images from which Base-64 content is derived to embed in `tch-gui-unhide` scripts.

 You do not need to download these files.
 They are for reference only.